karmaniverous/metastructure/README.md

 **Metastructure** leverages the tools you already use to do the things you already do... just faster, smaller, and safer.

-Explore the [Metastructure Wiki](https://github.com/karmaniverous/metastructure/wiki) to learn more!
+Explore the [Metastructure Wiki](https://github.com/karmaniverous/metastructure/wiki) to learn more, or clone the [Template Repository](https://github.com/karmaniverous/metastructure-template) to get started!

 ---